wpengine/hwptoolkit/docs/explanation/get-vs-post.md

 # Details

-WPGraphQL supports querying data using the `/graphql` endpoint in two primary ways:
+WPGraphQL supports querying data using [the endpoint(/link/to/endpoints/doc) in two primary ways:

 * **GET Request with Query Parameter**: You can query WPGraphQL by appending your GraphQL query as a query parameter to the `/graphql` endpoint.
 This method is useful for simple queries or testing purposes.